deringur/OpticalTracking/README.md

 # OptiTrack Integration into 3D Slicer

+## Description

 This project is an Optical Tracking system using the OptiTrack camera hardware meant to be integrated into SlicerMorph (a [*3D Slicer*](https://download.slicer.org/) extension) and replicate the functionality of old school mechanical digitizing pens with the optical tracking of a digitizing stylus.
+The end goal is to test the serviceability of an optical tracking system in a real medical implementation through the experimentation on accuracy and consistency, as well as to be able to programatically add markup points onto the digital reconstruction of the model through a shortcut key.

-The project uses the [*OptiTrack V120 Duo*](https://optitrack.com/cameras/v120-duo/) camera system  as well as the [*Motive*](https://optitrack.com/software/motive/) data processing software.
+**This project uses the [<ins>OptiTrack V120 Duo</ins>](https://optitrack.com/cameras/v120-duo/) camera system, the [<ins>Plus Toolkit</ins>](https://plustoolkit.github.io/) data pre-processing and calibration software, as well as the [<ins>Motive</ins>](https://optitrack.com/software/motive/) data processing software.**

 [<ins>(*Jump to Startup Tutorial*)</ins>](#Tutorial)

+# Fifth Milestone: Programming with Slicer Libraries

+## Summary

+With the entire setup completed, the final step was to complete the programming aspect of the project.
+After going through the

 # Fourth Milestone: OptiTrack Camera Setup